SFBdragon/talc/README_WASM.md

 # Talc on WASM

-`Talc` provides a good middleground by being much faster than either `lol_alloc` and `dlmalloc` while inbetweening them in size, although your mileage will vary.
+`Talc` provides a good middleground by being faster than `lol_alloc` and `dlmalloc` while inbetweening them in size, although your mileage will vary.

 If you'd like to see comparisons to other allocators in this space, consider creating a pull request or opening an issue.